Root-107/unity-client-server/README.md

 ## Packets and Handlers
 Packets are handled by reading the int value stored in the packet, this is the last value writen before it is sent, this should be managed by en enum value.
+Packed 1000 and 2000 are reserved for connect and disconnect.
 ```csharp
 public enum AppPackets
 {